AlexandreFenyo/net-monitor/README.md

 ## Add SSL/https support

-The easiest way to publish the
+The easiest way to publish the server onto SSL/https is to add Apache httpd as a front-end for the Apache tomcat application server.

 # Client installation